aicheye/aicheye/README.md

 ## Hi there 👋
+🌱 I’m currently learning ReactJS and backend development 📫 How to reach me: contact@seanyang.me

 <!--
 **aicheye/aicheye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.